eliasgranderubio/dagda/README.md

   * ruby
   * php

 On the other hand, **Dagda** is integrated with [Sysdig Falco](http://www.sysdig.org/falco/) for monitoring running docker containers to detect anomalous activities.
+Also, **Dagda** includes the gathering of real time events from docker daemon.

 Finally, each analysis report of a docker image/container, included all static analysis and all runtime monitoring, is stored into the same MongoDB for having available the history of each docker image/container when it is needed.